 Note

 In LangChain v0.3+, hub.pull("rlm/rag-prompt") is deprecated.
 Define the prompt inline as shown above.
-This gives you full control over the system instructions and eliminates the external dependency on LangChain Hub.
+This gives you full control over the system instructions, with no dependency on LangChain Hub.

 Format Documents Helper